rexsphere/veo-3-nano-banana-gemini-api-quickstart/README.md

 -   **`GEMINI_API_KEY`**: The application requires a [GEMINI API key](https://aistudio.google.com/app/apikey).
 Either create a `.env` file in the project root and add your API key: `GEMINI_API_KEY="YOUR_API_KEY"` or set the environment variable in your system.

 > [!WARNING]
-> Google Veo 3 and Imagen 4 are both part of the Gemini API Paid tier.
+> Google Veo 3, Imagen 4, and Gemini 2.5 Flash are part of the Gemini API Paid tier.
 You will need to be on the paid tier to use these models.

 **2. Install Dependencies:**